Call for Submissions: Collective City Gallery Project

 For this call, there is no restriction on genre or medium of artwork.
 We encourage applications from anyone, regardless of age, gender, colour, and creed, with a serious professional commitment to visual artmaking, and who has some exhibiting experience.

-We’re delighted to partner with Dupont Rail Gallery, a bright and modern exhibition space is located at 1444 Dupont Avenue (West of Lansdowne).
+Dupont Rail Gallery is a bright and modern exhibition space is located at 1444 Dupont Avenue (West of Lansdowne).
 The 800 sq. ft venue features an open layout, gallery lighting, automatic garage-door, and full kitchen and washroom.
 Visit their website for more information. dupontrail.ca

 Eligibility